Ronald F. Maxwell: Career

 In 2007, Maxwell optioned the film rights to novelist Speer Morgan's 1979 book Belle Starr, about the legendary female outlaw of the Old West.

 In May 2011, Warner Bros.
 Pictures released director's cuts of Gods and Generals and Gettysburg.

-In 2012, Maxwell directed his third Civil War feature, Copperhead, with a screenplay by Bill Kauffman and production by Bryan Cassels.
+In 2012, Maxwell directed his third Civil War feature, Copperhead, with a screenplay by Bill Kauffman.
 Filming was completed in New Brunswick, Canada, in June 2012.